hanabizhani/SeleniumWebDriver-Tiny_projects/README.md

 # SeleniumWebDriver-Tiny_projects

 ### AddBrowserExtension:
-This project opened firefox with a defined addon(extension) installed on it
+Opens firefox with a defined addon(extension) installed on it

+### ConfigureBrowserProxy
+Opens chrome with a predefined SOCKS proxy